ChenPanxi/Statistical_Computing/README.md

 ## Old Implementations
 We went through several versions of the implementation, overhauling the code at each step for accuracy, efficiency, and style.
 See what didn't work out in the Old_Implementations folder.

-# Future Directions
-Although we found that a vectorized implementation produced results more quickly than the Python solutions in our tests, if the need arises for larger datasets than what we are currently using in research, we could potentially reduce performance bottlenecks by implementing the "voting" procedure contained in `hough_space` using RCPP.

-A natural extension of our implementation for circle detection is to modify the accumulator function in `hough_space` to check different possible values for the radius, allowing us to detect circles of varying sizes.

-Since we can convert point data from our simulations into images and successfully feed them into image-based Python implementations, we wondered what would happen if we converted images into sets of Cartesian coordinates and tested our implementation on them?
-The [Canny edge detection](https://en.wikipedia.org/wiki/Canny_edge_detector) algorithm, which produces black-and-white version of images with edges highlighted in white, is already used in conjunction with images for the classic Hough Transform.
-The output of this operation could be interpreted as a set of data points representing the coordinates of white pixels.
-We were unable to find a suitable method of converting images to data frames, but if this method were to become available, it would be interesting to generalize our implementation to an all-purpose Hough Transform package that could accept either lists of coordinates or images.